HakaiInstitute/hakai-api-client-py/README.md

 ## User Agent Configuration

-**Important**: Set a descriptive user agent to help identify your application on the backend:
+**Important**: Set a descriptive user agent to help identify your application on the backend.
+Often the repository url is a good way to identify yourself:

 ```python
 from hakai_api import Client